hotrodorm/hotrod/README.md

   Long id = this.paymentDAO.insert(p);
 ```

-To find an employee by primary key CRUD can do:
+To find an employee by primary key:

 ```java
   Employee emp = this.employeeDAO.select(134081);